Alstede Farms Cider Mill

 Our own cider mill is a unique operation here at Alstede Farms!
 We create our delicious fresh tasting local apple cider right here on our farm.
 We start the process with a variety of our own local fresh picked apples.
 We use different apple varieties to develop a complex flavor in our cider – not too tart and not too sweet.
 The apples graded, inspected, washed, and sent up a conveyer to a grinder that makes an “apple mash.”
 The mash is then pressed by our rack and cloth press to squeeze out that tasty golden liquid.
 From there the cider is put in bulk storage at 38°F to keep it fresh.
 Before bottling, the cider is passed by an Ultra Violet (UV) light (also called cold pasteurization) to remove any bacteria which creates a healthier product with extended shelf life.

 Finally, the cider is bottled right here on our farm in the cider mill.
 We offer gallon, half gallon, and pint sized bottles.
-Our cider is pressed weekly and open to the general public on Fridays from 10am-1pm from September through the end of our harvest season.
+Our cider is pressed weekly from September through the end of our harvest season.
 Check our hours of operations page to see when public tours are available.
 We press anywhere from 200 – 500 gallons at each pressing.
 Come by and see the process for yourself!
 It’s one of the stops on our farm hayrides.
 Group tours to the Cider Mill are also available on Friday mornings as well – reservations are required for group tours, please inquire.